ckan/ckan/doc/extensions/adding-custom-fields.rst

 This codeblock is taken from the ``example_idatsetform plugin``.
-``create_country_codes`` tries to fetch the vocabulary country_codes using ``vocabulary_show``.
+``create_country_codes`` tries to fetch the vocabulary country_codes using :func:`~ckan.logic.action.get.vocabulary_show`.
 If it is not found it will create it and iterate over the list of countries 'uk', 'ie', 'de', 'fr', 'es'.
-For each of these a vocabulary tag is created using ``tag_create``, belonging to the vocabulary ``country_code``.
+For each of these a vocabulary tag is created using :func:`~ckan.logic.action.create.tag_create`, belonging to the vocabulary ``country_code``.

-Although we have only defined five tags here, additional tags can be created at any point by a sysadmin user by calling ``tag_create`` using the API or action functions.
+Although we have only defined five tags here, additional tags can be created at any point by a sysadmin user by calling :func:`~ckan.logic.action.tag_create`` using the API or action functions.
 Add a second function below ``create_country_codes``

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v4.py
     :pyobject: country_codes